ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of its entity and in relation to the attribute type.

 It is RECOMMENDED that an attribute type be defined for a specific entity type, to reduce confusion when it comes to interpretation of the value.
-MikeO: I don't understand this sentence.
-I think it needs better words.
+In other words, an attribute type SHOULD not be used by multiple entity types.
+For example, if a concept of "revision" is applicable to a platform and a key, the attribute for one entity type (platform revision) should have a different identifier than the one for the other entity type (key revision).

 The nature of the value (boolean, integer, string, bytes) is dependent on the attribute type.

 This specification defines a limited number of attribute types.
 However, this list should be extensible to allow implementers to report attributes not covered by this specification.

-If a Verifier encounters an attribute with an unrecognized attribute type, it may ignore it.
-In PKI terminology, all custom attributes not defined in this document SHOULD be considered non-critical unless a further specification indicates differently.

 The number of attributes reported within an entity, and their respective type, is left to the implementer.
 For a simple device, the reported list of attributes for an entity might be fixed.
-However, larger and more complex devices, the list of reported attributes should be tailored to the demands of the requesting party.
+However, larger and more complex devices, the list of reported attributes should be tailored to the demands of the Presenter.

 Some attributes MAY be repeated within an entity while others MUST NOT.
 For example, for a platform entity, there can only be one "firmware version" attribute.
 Therefore, the associated attribute